Augustus, Duke of Saxe-Gotha-Altenburg: Anecdotes

 On the way to the Congress of Erfurt, Napoleon made a stop in 1808 at the Friedenstein.
 In conversation with Duke Augustus the Emperor asked for a cup of hot chocolate.
-This was brought to him by the Duke himself with the remark that this cup had been made in his own porcelain factory.
+This was brought to him by the Duke himself, with the remark that this cup had been made in his own porcelain factory.
 Napoleon's request to be able to keep the fine cup as a souvenir, however, was denied by the Duke.
-To the Emperor's stern question, why this was not possible, Augustus replied that he would rather give him his duchy.
+To the Emperor's stern question as to why this was not possible, Augustus replied that he would rather give him his duchy.
 For the great French Emperor had just drunk from this very cup, and he, Augustus, would in future hold it in honour like a rare antique.
 Napoleon showed himself very flattered by this.